This article focuses on knitting for kids, how to teach kids to knit, and which products you can purchase to inspire and aide in teaching children.

 It doesn’t matter if you start out with knitting or crocheting, just take a look at which works for you.
 Those who prefer one over the other will say that their chosen art form was easier to learn and is more versatile, but they’re both pretty equal in those respects.

-Crocheting tends to be faster, and is better for making awesome nerdy plushies.
-Knitting may be more time consuming, but tends to have more ways of combining stitches to make cool patterns like cables.
+Knitting may be time-consuming but tends to have more ways of combining stitches to make cool patterns like cables.
 Knitting is more for clothes, while crocheting is more for decorative items.
 Both, however, can be used in any way you and your kids can imagine.

 You’re not going to start out doing crazy knit patterns, but with practice, practice, practice your kids will get there.
-The trick to knitting is to have a ton of patience, and not to expect to knit perfectly overnight.
+The trick to knitting is to have a ton of patience, and making sure that they don’t expect to knit perfectly overnight.

 Keep using videos as tutorials if you need to, or just let kids go wild with their own knitting experiments.
 Eventually, they’ll get to the point when they’ll want to use patterns.
 There’s a lot you need to know when you learn to read a pattern, like the difference between yarn types and how to create a special stitch used in the pattern.
 It can sometimes seem like knitting patterns are written in an alien language.

 Buck up – you can still use YouTube to help with reading your knitting pattern.
 If the pattern involves a particularly confusing stitch, just type it into Google or YouTube and watch a pro execute it.
 Pause, rewind, watch it over and over until you and your kids get the hang of it.
-For a pattern example, check out this pattern for Jayne’s hat from Firefly.
+For a pattern example, check out this free pattern for baby Yoda.